 by Jamie Redman

-What do you think about the 2010 mining entity that has been spending 20 block rewards with 1,000 bitcoin in strings?
+Do you think 1P5ZED is a random whale address or do you think it belongs to an exchange?
 Let us know what you think about this subject in the comments section below.

-Image Credits: Shutterstock, Pixabay, Wiki Commons, holyroger.com, Btcparser.com,
+Image Credits: Shutterstock, Pixabay, Wiki Commons, oxt.me, bitinfocharts.com,

 Disclaimer: This article is for informational purposes only.
 It is not a direct offer or solicitation of an offer to buy or sell, or a recommendation or endorsement of any products, services, or companies.
 Bitcoin.com does not provide investment, tax, legal, or accounting advice.
 Neither the company nor the author is responsible, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any content, goods or services mentioned in this article.